ekoindia/eko-website/src/grievance.md

 Email ID: grievance@eko.co.in

-1. All escalations received with the required details such as reference number provided at Level 1, contact details (both phone & email) would be addressed and  resolved within forty eight (48) hours up to a max of seven (7) days in special cases pertaining to third party transactions.
+1. All escalations received with the required details such as reference number provided at Level 1, contact details (both phone & email) would be addressed and  resolved within 24 hours up to a max of 15 days in special cases pertaining to third party transactions.

 ---